HigherEdgeSoftware/XRJV1-electrumx/docs/protocol-methods.rst

 blockchain.address.get_balance
 ------------------------------

-Return the confirmed and unconfirmed balances of a bitcoin address.
+Return the confirmed and unconfirmed balances of a xrjv1 address.

 **Signature**